bongiozzo/musica_mustdie/output/band_negative.md

 # Negative

-Дискография
+## Дискография

-"War Of Love" 2003, Glam
+### "War Of Love" 2003, Glam

-"Sweet & Deceitful" 2004, Gothic
+### "Sweet & Deceitful" 2004, Gothic

+01. Intro
+02. Frozen to Lose it All
+03. Creeping Inside
+04. Locked in the Dark Side
+05. In My Heaven
+06. My MY/Hey Hey (Out of the Blue) [Neil Young Cover]
+07. Neverending Parade
+08. L.A.
+Feeding Fire
+09. Until You’re Mine
+10. About My Sorrow
+11. Secret Forgiveness
+12. Angels Won’t Lie

-"Anorectic" 2006, Glam
+### "Anorectic" 2006, Glam

-"Karma Killer" 2008, Glam
+### "Karma Killer" 2008, Glam

-"In The Eye Of The Hurricane [DVD]" 2008, Glam
+### "In The Eye Of The Hurricane [DVD]" 2008, Glam

+Live At Pakkahuone, Tampere, Finland, December 8,
+2006:

+01. Glory of the Shame
+02. My My Hey Hey (Out of the Blue)
+03. Last Hero
+04. Reflections
+05. Sinners' Night / Misty Morning
+06. Naive
+07. Embracing Past
+08. Frozen to Love It All
+09. Lost Soul (instrumental)
+10. One Last Shot
+11. Planet of the Sun
+12. L.A Freeding Fire
+13. The Moment of Our Love
+14. In Memorian (Immortal Song)
+15. Still Alive / A Song for the Broken Hearted
+16. Until Your're Mine
+17. In My Heaven

+Disc 1 total running time: 1h 56 min

+Disc 2:

+Music Videos:

+18. The Moment of Our Love
+19. Frozen to Lose It All + Making Of
+20. In My Heaven + Making of
+21. Planet of the Sun + Making of
+22. Sinners' Night / Misty Morning

+Extras:

+* Interview 2007 18min
+* Members (playing cards) Jonne Aaron - Mr. Snack
+- Larry Love - Sir Christus - Antti Anatomy - Jay
+Slammer
+* Around The World Documentary 1h 44min
+* Fan Video Live at Konzerthaus Schuur, Lucerne, Switzerland, November 16, 2006 15min
+- Intro / Glory Of The Shame
+- Planet Of The Sun
+- The Moment Of our Love
+* Fan Photos
+* Photo Gallery
+Disc 1 total running time: 3h 29min

-"God Likes Your Style" 2009, Glam
+### "God Likes Your Style" 2009, Glam

-"Neon" 2010, Glam
+### "Neon" 2010, Glam

 ## Отношения с другими группами